gazebosim/gz-cmake/tutorials/developing_with_ign-cmake.md

 There are several flags that control the results of the CMake tool.
 Some of these flags are built into CMake, where some are Ignition CMake specific.

+All of the following flags may be set as part of an individual CMake invocation.
+Alternatively, the flags may be passed to `colcon` using techniques described later in this document.

 ### Setting the build type

 The `CMAKE_BUILD_TYPE` variable controls the type of binary output from the build stage.